iidak/Marketplace/README.md

 Prototype files: https://www.dropbox.com/sh/njej9vv6d6dz7bl/AAC0xlVpCRJsPYAlOl_1nmbNa?dl=0

 Tech results:
-Successful post method with Vue.js interface Implemented "Router" logic to Vue.js to build views Learnd Spring Boot
+Successful post method with Vue.js interface;
+Implemented "Router" logic to Vue.js to build views;
+Learnd Spring Boot;
-Learned Vue.js
+Learned Vue.js;
 Did a experiment with Maven development, but it failed because we based it on an old tutorial and dependencies did not work well.
 We couldn't fix it, so started with new project based on given template which works with Gradle.

 Sten and Nils are working on backend.